-15.10 Floor Server Schedules
+15.10 Floor Server Schedules & Floor Bartenders

-The Employer agrees that Floor Servers shall select schedules during the yearly shift pick that are identified as either a rotational location (such as main gaming floors, coffee carts and poker room) or a fixed location (Maple Room and Cypress Room - VIP).
+The Employer agrees that Floor Servers and Floor Bartenders shall select schedules during the biannual shift pick that are identified as either a rotational location (such as main gaming floors, coffee carts and poker room) or a fixed location (Maple Room and Cypress Room - VIP, Centro or Alpina).
 The schedules will identify the rotational and fixed locations and levels worked.